• Skip to primary navigation

 Grinding Beans From Frozen

 This is a much more advanced technique that’s promising which is why I left it to bottom.
-Because yes grinding beans from frozen goes against what I’ve said above but here me out.
+Because yes grinding frozen coffee beans goes against what I’ve said above but here me out.

 Well, a scientific study was done to measure the size of particles after grinding with frozen beans and room temperature beans and the results showed a more even grind with frozen beans.
 But how do you balance the two of not opening your coffee bag but getting frozen beans?